Typeform/foreyes/README.md

 *Automatically testing these template pages is TBD.*

 ### (Alternative) Starting the hard way
-If you've just installed KATT on your design system and there are already many untested components, you can use `yarn katt mass-generate-combinations`.
+If you've just installed KATT on your design system and there are already many untested components, you can use `yarn katt create-all-files`.
 This will create an example file **for each component in your project** that doesn't already have one.

 *KATT's development team serves this script as is and does not take responsibility for any gargantuan PRs which may derive from using this power unwisely.*